44xtc44/GhettoRecorder/README.md

-# GhettoRecorder - PYPI readme.md
+# GhettoRecorder
-Fun app - Grab hundreds of radio stations simultaneously.
+Grab hundreds of radio stations simultaneously.

-Test app - Python owns a working SSL pem file?
-See <urlopen error [SSL: CERTIFICATE_VERIFY_FAILED]>

 ## Overview
 This repository shows the source code of a multiprocessor capable recorder app.